 Knowledge of chemistry corresponding to KJM100 and KJM110 (can be taken in the same semester).

 Some knowledge in general Process Technology (E.g. ISBN 82-584-0419-9 by Erik Næsset) and microbiology and hygiene is recommended.

+The first lecture is mandatory.
 Semester assignment/exercises.
 The students complete a written group assignment that is handed in and presented.
-First lecture is mandatory.

 1. Lectures including preparations; about 85 hours.
 2. Seminars including preparation and presentation, about 70 hours.
 3. Self study; about 100 hours.
 4. Exercises including review; about 30 hours.
 5. Various activities (guided tours, discussions etc); about 15 hours.
 Totally 300 hours.

 Lectures and exercises 6 hours weekly for 13 weeks.